 Here are the highlights of the call.

-We have to meet the challenge and it starts today.
-We start working on them today.
+• On opening vs. Syracuse: “We're very excited for the start of the season.
+We know we're playing a fantastic opponent in Syracuse.
+We've been watching a lot of them on film. … We have to meet the challenge and it starts today.
+We start working on them today.”
 The odd thing is that Tuesday he said the team was starting to work on Syracuse prep then.